XDanfr/StayTen/README.md

 ## 🚨 False‑Positive Warning

-Some antivirus products, including Defender may flag `StayTen.exe` as suspicious.
+Some antivirus products, including Defender, may flag `StayTen.exe` as suspicious.
 This is a **false positive** caused by script‑to‑EXE packaging.

 Either:
 - Disable your antivirus temporarily to let the files download